The cinematographer discusses her Epix neo-noir series — and her work that preceded it.

 Whitaker: There’s so much content, and there are so many different options for shooting different types of shows — and different looking shows.
 It’s really changed a lot from when I first started out.
 Back then it was much more isolated in terms of the types of movies and shows that were being made each year.
 I got pigeonholed as the ‘lifestyle DP,’ and that’s what I did for almost 15 years.
 Now, with streaming platforms, the last three shows and four features I shot are all completely different styles, and I have been able to explore more of what I love.

 I get hired based on my work and my relationships, and I’m not blind to the fact that there’s a mandate to hire women right now.
 That gets you in the door, but you still have to prove yourself.
 Even just three or four years ago, it was really hard just to get a meeting.
 Ten years ago, when I was doing commercials, I could count on about two hands the other women who were shooting that type of work.
 I am really thankful to the other women who worked so hard to break down those doors.

-Our full story about Nicole Whitaker’s and James Whitaker’s work on Perpetual Grace, LTD will appear in the October 2019 issue.
+Our full story about Nicole Whitaker’s and James Whitaker’s work on Perpetual Grace, LTD will appear in the October 2019 issue of AC.